-A look at Heraclea Lyncestis, one of the finest ancient Greek cities, one without the tourists
+A look at Heraclea Lyncestis, once one of the finest ancient Greek cities in the world.
+Today, it is a place hardly anyone visits…

 As I stood on the highest step of the theatre, I had the ancient Greek city of Heraclea Lyncestis before me.